Table of Contents

 Teaching children financial literacy and investing skills

 If you want to enable your child to manage their Investment JISA from the age of 16, teaching them financial literacy and investing skills is paramount.
-As soon as your child goes to school and starts to grasp the concept of arithmetics, it’s a good time to start talking about their child investment account.
-It’s not rocket science, and the sooner you begin, the better.
+As soon as your child goes to school and starts to grasp the concept of arithmetics, it’s a good time to start talking about their child’s investment account.
+It’s not rocket science; the sooner you begin, the better.

 You can start by encouraging the child to check on how the investment is performing.
 Even though they can’t influence how it performs, getting them to follow its progress will stimulate curiosity and interest.

 Further advice on opening a child investment account

 The big advantage of investing in a Junior Investment ISA is that it is a tax wrapper account, so it is not subject to income or capital gains tax.
 You or anyone else who wishes to contribute to the investment can do so, providing the total contribution per annum is no more than £9,000.
 It’s also worth noting that contributing to a JISA does not affect your adult ISA allowance.

 If you’re concerned about the risk of investing rather than saving, you can open a Junior Cash ISA and a Junior Investment ISA and split any risk.
 However, please note that although a child can have one of each, you cannot open them both in the same year.
 You can only open one.

 Investing for children is essential for their future.
 Unfortunately, knowing which route to go down is not easy, but if you want more information about junior ISAs, click here.

 Why should I invest for my child?